cosmos/cosmos/whitepaper.md

 parallel blockchains, while regular, more frequent block commits allow for vertical scaling as well.

+### Sidechains

+Sidechains are a proposed mechanism for scaling the Bitcoin network via alternative blockchains that are "pegged" to the Bitcoin blockchain.
+Sidechains allow bitcoins to effectively move from the Bitcoin blockchain to the sidechain and back, and allow for experimentation in new features on the sidechain.
+The mechanism, known as a two-way peg, uses the standard Simple Payment Verification (SPV) used by Bitcoin light clients, where proof of a sufficiently long chain of block headers containing a particular transaction serves as evidence for the existence of the transaction.
+Each chain in the peg serves as a light client of the other, using SPV proofs to determine when coins should be transferred across the peg and back.
+Of course, since Bitcoin uses proof-of-work, Bitcoin sidechains suffer from the many risks of proof-of-work as a consensus mechanism, which are particularly exacerbated in a scalability context.
+That said, the core mechanism of the two-way peg is in principle the same as that employed by the GnuClear network, though using a more scalably secure consensus algorithm.

 ### Casper

 Casper is a proposed Proof-of-Stake consensus algorithm.
 Its prime mode of